ash-mar/traininghrzone/README.md

 This code collects heart rate data from the Adafruit Pulse Sensor and catagorizes them into 5 heart rate zones.
 The heart rate zones includes fatburning, cardio, intense and maximum heart rate zone.
 This zones are calculated based on the Maximum Heart Rate of an individual.
-The maximum heart rate can be calculated by substracting the individual's age from 220.
+The maximum heart rate can be calculated by subtracting the individual's age from 220.
-The zones are specficied in terms of percentage of the maximum heart rate.
+The zones are specified in terms of percentage of the maximum heart rate.
 For instance,
 Fatburning = 60-70% of Max HR;
 Cardio = 70-80% of Max HR;